East Texas Literacy Council

 Assemble food boxes for families

-Longview Interfaith Hospitality Network is an organization designed to help families who have found themselves without a home.
+Family Promise of Longview is an organization designed to help families who have found themselves without a home.
 We support the efforts as a network with other churches to help these families get back on their feet.

 D.O.R.S.
 Youth Transition Center serves Longview’s at-risk youth population ages 15 – 25, who need assistance figuring out the basics and intricacies of adult life.
 The mission of DORS is to empower youth to move past obstacles to success by establishing a central support system linking youth to community resources.